zairl23/config/README.md

 Config
 =========

-A simple config wrapper like laravel'config base on viper.
+A simple config wrapper like laravel's config base on viper.